 - 1) The findings from the desk review of the project design documents and the findings from interviews during the follow up visit are summarised.
-A more detailed record of these findings can be found in the Validation Protocol in Appendix A. - 2) Where TÜV SÜD had identified issues that needed clarification or that represented a risk to the fulfilment of the project objectives, a Clarification or Corrective Action Request, respectively, have been issued.
-The Clarification and Corrective Action Requests are stated, where applicable, in the following sections and are further documented in the Validation Protocol in Appendix A. The validation of the project resulted in 9 Clarification Requests and no Corrective Action Requests. - 3) Where Clarification or Corrective Action Requests have been issued, the exchanges between the Client and TÜV SÜD to resolve these Clarification or Corrective Action Requests is summarised. - 4) The final conclusions for validation subject are presented.
+A more detailed record of these findings can be found in the Validation Protocol in Annex 1. - 2) Where TÜV SÜD had identified issues that needed clarification or that represented a risk to the fulfillment of the project objectives, a Clarification or Corrective Action Request, respectively, have been issued.
+The Clarification and Corrective Action Requests are stated, where applicable, in the following sections and are further documented in the Validation Protocol in Annex 1.
+The validation of the project resulted in six Corrective Action Requests and three Clarification Requests. - 3) Where Clarification or Corrective Action Requests have been issued, the exchanges between the Client and TÜV SÜD to resolve these Clarification or Corrective Action Requests is summarized. - 4) The final conclusions for validation subject are presented.